gh0st-bit/PhishNet/phisnet/KALI-QUICK-FIX.md

 2. **Run `./deploy.sh`**
 3. **Done!**

-All the password mismatches, Redis issues, and environment problems are automatically handled! 🚀
+All the password mismatches and environment problems are automatically handled! 🚀